 The Wolley Dod Award

-Since 2002, The Wolley Dod Award is given annually for the most significant Alberta Lepidoptera discovery of the season.
+The Wolley Dod Discovery Award is awarded by ALG for the most significant

-To read more about Wolley Dodd click here!
+To read more about Wolley Dod click here!

 Photo by: Melissa Penney